Ehline Law Firm Personal Injury Attorneys, APLC / Posted on Personal Injury FAQs / What Percentage Do Lawyers Take for Personal Injury Claims

 Most personal injury attorneys offer their legal services on a contingency fee basis, but not all of them.
 At the same time, some give you this option depending on your type of case.

-If you were in a car accident, for example, your personal injury case might qualify for contingency attorney fees.
+For example, if you were in a car accident, your personal injury case might qualify for contingency attorney fees.
 However, if you want to know all the details of what your lawyer offers, ask them during your free case evaluation.

 The Sliding Scale Alternative

-On occasions, car accident lawyers who are specialists in personal injury law will offer an agreement in which their contingency fee percentage depends on the stage of the process in which they’re able to resolve your case.
+On occasions, car accident lawyers who are specialists in personal injury law will offer an agreement in which their contingency fee percentage depends on the stage of the process in which they can resolve your case.
 The name for this option is the ‘sliding scale.’
 With this alternative, if your lawyer, for example, manages to negotiate and get your settlement before even having to file a lawsuit, their legal fees might be even lower than 33%.

-However, if they have to go to trial, gather evidence (especially if you suffered grave damage such as a traumatic brain injury), go through medical records, get witness testimony, take care of filing fees, negotiate with the insurance company, and take care of other costs, the percentage of the contingency fees might change.
+However, suppose they have to go to trial, gather evidence (especially if you suffered grave damage such as a traumatic brain injury), go through medical records, get witness testimony, take care of filing fees, negotiate with the insurance company, and take care of other costs.
+In that case, the percentage of the contingency fees might change.

 Why Are Percentage Fees Part of the Standard?

-An experienced attorney can get almost any amount of money for the client’s settlement depending on the case.
+Depending on the case, an experienced attorney can get almost any amount of money for the client’s settlement.
 Even though some lawyers require payments to take care of upfront costs and others work solely based on contingency fees, injury victims who were in car accidents don’t need to worry about getting a fair settlement when they hire an expert to provide legal advice.

-Thus, a legal professional usually relies on percentage fees and contingency fee agreements because it guarantees that they will get a fair payment for working with the client.
+Thus, a legal professional usually relies on percentage fees and contingency fee agreements because it guarantees they will get a fair payment for working with the client.
 Once the settlement occurs, the lawyer can make sure that the client is getting fair compensation for their car accident cases, workers’ comp, or any other situation they went through.
-At the same time, they’re making sure that they’re receiving what they deserve for their services.
+At the same time, they’re ensuring they’re receiving what they deserve for their services.

 Costs and Expenses – How to Handle Them Before Hiring Your Lawyer

-Legal fees are different than what you pay when you hire other kinds of services.
-Therefore, you must ask your to-be lawyer all the details about their pricing structure when you’re getting your free consultation.
+Legal fees differ from what you pay when hiring other services.
+Therefore, you must ask your to-be lawyer for all the details about their pricing structure when you’re getting your free consultation.

 If you sustained a serious injury, have a wrongful death case, need to take care of medical bills, would like some financial recovery, or want to make sure that you have a favorable outcome after taking legal action, hiring a passionate lawyer to help you is ideal.

 Reputable law firms offer clients top-notch assistance, so if you find an attorney advertising their services, try to find out where they work.
-Additionally, remember to get your free consultation (also known as no obligation consultation) and discuss the personal injuries you sustained as well as any consequences you’re going through in the present.
+Additionally, remember to get your free consultation (also known as a no-obligation consultation) and discuss the personal injuries you sustained and any consequences you’re going through in the present.

 You Have Fewer Risks with a Contingency Fee Agreement

-A fee agreement guarantees that your lawyer will try to make sure that the liable party pays for what they did, although they’re not getting an hourly fee.
+A fee agreement guarantees that your lawyer will try to ensure the liable party pays for what they did, although they’re not getting an hourly fee.

-It’s also imperative to notice that when you get an attorney under these conditions, the firm must take care of all sorts of expenses.
+It’s also imperative to notice that when you get an attorney under these conditions, the firm must handle all sorts of expenses.
 Expert witness fees, trial exhibits, copying, long-distance calls, and other fees are some of the things they handle when they’re working on your case, and you don’t have to worry about paying for any of them until you get your settlement.

-Nonetheless, you should always sign a written agreement along with your attorney and make sure that it exhibits the details of the pricing structure you’re handling.
+Nonetheless, you should always sign a written agreement with your attorney and ensure that it exhibits the details of the pricing structure you’re handling.

 Your Personal Injury Lawyer Might Receive the Settlement Check